Creating value for our industry through research, stakeholder engagements and adherence to international best practices.

 As we learn together, we can discover how to do things better – and lead the way for others.
 To do this requires that we take a bold approach to continuous learning and invite local, national and international partners with a wide range of experience into the conversation.
 The lessons learnt from these conversations along with our expertise and experiences, will provide us with a clearer roadmap for tracking and measuring shared value impacts in the future.
 We greatly appreciate the contributions of all the NGOs, educational organizations, and government affiliates that have engaged in dialogue with us, giving us greater insight into biodiversity, wildlife, climate and social perspectives that they specialize in.
 This allows us to adapt and improve our business practices to ensure a more positive contribution.

 As part of our commitment to continuous learning, we are reaching out to a range of local and international partners, including NGO’s, the Colombian government, representatives in the climate community and consultants, to seek guidance, conduct research and implement best practices when it comes to conservation of valuable ecosystems, protection of local biodiversity, propagation of native species and other key areas of sustainable land management.
-One exciting outcome of these discussions is a conversation with a prestigious UK University regarding the development of a research facility proposal for the Vichada Region.
+One exciting outcome of these discussions is an agreement with two prestigious UK Universities regarding a research program in the Vichada Region.

 INTERNATIONAL STANDARDS AND BEST PRACTICES

 FFC has engaged third party consultants who are assisting us to ensure that all the necessary licenses and permits are obtained with the objective of fulfilling the requirements of the IFC’s Performance Standards.
-For example, we are committed to full compliance with the IFC’s performance standard five, requiring compensation to all individuals displaced by its operations.
+We are one of the few, if not only, forestry companies adhering to these extremely stringent standards.

-FFC is cooperating with the IUCN in field testing the application of a global standard for Nature Based Solutions (NBS)
+FFC cooperated with the IUCN in field testing the application of a global standard for Nature Based Solutions (NBS).
+We are voluntarily adhering to this new standard.

 Commensurate with the 2017 investment by FinnFund, FFC developed an Environmental and Social Action Plan and instituted a stewardship process with detailed annual reporting against seven key development areas: Compliance with Laws and Regulations; Environmental and Social Competencies and Management; Communication and Training; Human Rights (including equal opportunity employment, gender diversity, and labour rights); Health and Safety; Environment and Climate Change; Anti-Corruption; and Community Development and Society Aspects.

-In addition to the ESAP from 2017, an Environmental and Social Management System (ESMS) is being developed in line with the International Finance Corporation’s (IFC) Principles and Standards, with the help of a local Colombian consultancy.
+In addition to the ESAPs from FinnFund and the DFC, an Environmental and Social Management System (ESMS) is being developed in line with the International Finance Corporation’s (IFC) Principles and Standards, with the help of a local Colombian consultancy.
 FFC is also in the process of finalizing an IFC Compliant Water Management Plan.